mrkeyiano/tails-infrastructure-test/README.md

 - q: What part did you find the hardest?
 What part are you most proud of?
 In both cases, why?

-  a: the sqlite security part reminded me of how important it is to reveiw code for security vulnerabilies and i love fixing bugs and loopholes
+  a: the sqlite security part reminded me of how important it is to reveiw code for security vulnerabilities & I love fixing bugs and loopholes

 - q: What is one thing we could do to improve this test?

-  a: add commands to the wag_or_not.sqlite file
+  a: add commands to the `wag_or_not.sqlite` file